grouperenault/fmu_manipulation_toolbox/doc/container.md

 # FMU Containers ?

-A FMU Container is classical FMU which embeds other's FMU's:
+A FMU Container is classical FMU which embeds other FMU's:

-![FMU Container](../doc/FMUContainer.png "FMU Container") FMU Manipulation Toolbox ships `fmucontainer` command which makes easy to embed FMU's into FMU.
+![FMU Container](../doc/FMUContainer.png "FMU Container") FMU Manipulation Toolbox is shipped with `fmucontainer` command which makes easy to embed FMU's into FMU.

 # How to create an FMU Container ?

-The `fmucontainer` command creates container from a description file.
+The `fmucontainer` command creates a FMU, named Container, from a description file.
 This file contains multiple parameters:

 - *time_step*: a FMU Container acts as a fixed step time "solver" for its embedded FMU's.
 - optional features